-Course Level SLO # Gen Ed Outcome # Summative Assessments (A student artifact: A specific assignment that could be submitted as 1 2 1) Students will pass a quiz where they will demonstrate they understand the difference between primary and secondary resources.
+Course Level Gen Ed Summative Assessments (A student artifact: A specific assignment that could be submitted as SLO # Outcome # evidence of a General Education competency) 1 2 1) Students will pass a quiz where they will demonstrate they understand the difference between primary and secondary resources.
 (2) Students will show in their written assignments that they understand the difference between primary and secondary resources.
 2 3 (1) Students will demonstrate the ability to create and support a main idea through a written assignment.
 (2) Students will communicate awareness through directed class discussion.